Secrets of a Successful Furnace Brazing Process

 What is the difference between Soldering, Brazing, and welding?

-Similar to a soldering process, brazing takes place at higher temperatures, typically over 450°C in order to create a joint with more strength using stronger filler materials.
+Similar to a soldering process, brazing takes place at higher temperatures, typically over 840°F in order to create a joint with more strength using stronger filler materials.
+Welding specifically refers to a process where the temperatures are even higher, melting and alloying the base parts together with the filler material.

-Brazing can be accomplished via handheld or fixed torch in the open air, but in order to achieve the best possible brazed joint you need to remove as much oxygen as possible.
+Brazing, like welding and soldering, can be accomplished via handheld or fixed torch in the open air.
+However, in order to achieve the best possible brazed joint you need to remove as much oxygen as possible.
 This is where furnace brazing comes into play.
 Brazing furnaces displace the oxygen surrounding the work environment to allow for the ideal brazing conditions.

 What is the difference between Furnace Brazing and Continuous Belt Furnace Brazing?